Tan-JunWei/CTF-Writeups/content/PicoCTF/advanced-potion-making.md

 Last Date:
 References:
 draft:
-modified: 2024-08-21T10:40:22+08:00
+modified: 2024-08-21T10:45:04+08:00
 ---
 ## Challenge Description

 ![[PicoCTF advanced potion making .png]]

 We begin our quest for the flag by downloading the file using `wget`.
-Upon running `file advanced-potion-making` and `exiftool advanced-potion-making`, we realise that there was no clue about the file type of this file.
+Running `file advanced-potion-making` and `exiftool advanced-potion-making` did not provide us with any clue about the file type of this file.

 ![[PicoCTF advanced potion making 2.png]]
 ### Trying `hexedit`